 Describe how you will screen individuals for eligibility.
 When will screening occur and what procedures will you use?
 Upload any screening scripts or surveys to Protocol Management:

-We will need participants above 18 to obtain perfect (20/20) or corrected to perfect (glasses or contact lenses) vision.
+We will need participants who are 18 or older to obtain perfect (20/20) or corrected to perfect (glasses or contact lenses) vision.
 We will ask the participant for their age and vision upon signing up.

 Describe the eligibility criteria that define who will be included and who will be excluded from enrollment for each procedure of your study.
 Include any geographic criteria (e.g., Virginia Tech undergraduate students, a national sample of adults with engineering degrees, minors aged 8-12 in the New River Valley, university faculty in Virginia and Paris, France):